Destinations Greece The Cyclades Paros

 The table.

-Thirteen verified spots across the island — five in Naoussa (where most of the dinner happens), the rest spread across Parikia, the inland Lefkes path, the east coast, and the south coast.
-Paros's strength is honest fishing-village tavernas; the design-hotel restaurants are excellent but not where the soul is.
+Thirteen across the island — five in Naoussa, where most of the dinner happens, the rest spread between Parikia, the Lefkes path, and the east and south coasts.
+Paros's strength is the honest fishing-village taverna; the design-hotel kitchens are excellent, but the soul is on the harbour.

 Naoussa Dinner